Benefits of Meditation

 Many people today are aware that meditation is good for improving health, creativity, longevity, social relations, and many other areas of life.
 However, different meditation techniques offer different benefits, and more research is needed comparing the various techniques.

-Most of the scientific research on the benefits of meditation over the years has focused on the Transcendental Meditation technique.
+There has been extensive scientific research on the Transcendental Meditation technique.
 Over 600 studies in the past 40 years have enumerated and validated the universal benefits of practicing TM across different populations, age groups, occupations, etc.

 We know that many diseases are stress-related.
 Stress impacts our thinking, creativity, relationships, and even social behavior.
 Stress is the “black plague” of our time.
 Everyone is aware of it, those practicing meditation have a way to deal with it.